MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 **Recommendation:**

-- Review platform and service updates regularly.
 - Upgrade to newer and more efficient services as they become available.
 - Consider backward compatibility and hardware reusability.
 An upgrade may not be the most efficient solution if the hardware or the OS isn't supported.
 - Make use of [Azure Automation Update Management](/azure/automation/update-management/manage-updates-for-vm) to ensure software updates are deployed to Azure VMs.

 ## Regional differences